CS 5310/6310 & ME 5220/6220 Introduction to Robotics Fall 2012

 Content

-In this course we will examine the kinematics, dynamics, and control of robot manipulators; see the schedule for more details.
-Besides lectures, there will be laboratory exercises involving real robots and a term project involving programming a robot simulator.
+In this course we will examine the kinematics, statics, and dynamics of robot manipulators; see the schedule for more details.
+Besides lectures, there will be laboratory exercises involving two different robot systems: Baxter and KUKA KR Agiles robots.

 Course notes will be provided.
 All materials will be accessible through the course web page.